mnot/I-D/dnsop-onion-tld/draft.md

 different security properties, and also being only available through software that is aware of Onion routing.

-2. Application Software: Applications SHOULD recognize .onion names as special by either invoking Onion routing directly, or using a proxy (e.g., SOCKS {{RFC1928}}) to do so.
-Applications that are not able or configured to do so MUST generate an error upon use of .onion, and MUST NOT perform a DNS lookup.
+2. Application Software: Applications SHOULD recognize .onion names as special by either invoking Onion routing directly, or using a proxy (e.g., SOCKS
+{{RFC1928}}) to do so.
+Applications that are not able or configured to do so SHOULD generate an error upon use of .onion, and SHOULD NOT perform a DNS lookup.

 3. Name Resolution APIs and Libraries: Resolvers SHOULD either respond to requests for .onion names by invoking Onion routing (directly or with a proxy),